top of page

 BIOGRAPHY

-Dr. Gabric received a post-graduate Artist Diploma from the Juilliard School in New York, where he was a faculty member at the preparatory division between 2014-2021 and he holds a Ph.D. in musicology from The City University of New York.
-He served as an adjunct lecturer at The City College of New York between 2012-2020.
-For his studies and artistic work, Lukas Gabric has received scholarships, stipends, prizes, and grants in the amount of approximately half a million USD.
-In his Ph.D. dissertation, he explored and analyzed the blues oeuvre of John Coltrane using neo-Schenkerian and Formenlehre-inspired approaches.
+Dr. Gabric earned a post-graduate Artist Diploma from the Juilliard School in New York, where he later served as a faculty member at the preparatory division from 2014 to 2021.
+He holds a Ph.D. in musicology from The City University of New York and served as an adjunct lecturer at The City College of New York from 2012 to 2020.
+He has been the recipient of scholarships, stipends, prizes, and grants totaling approximately half a million USD.
+In his doctoral dissertation, he delved into an analysis of the blues oeuvre of John Coltrane employing neo-Schenkerian and Formenlehre-inspired methodologies.

 bottom of page